spdfg/elektron/README.md

-Electron: Power as a first class citizen
+Electron: A power budget manager
 ======================================

 To Do: